flaxandteal/flaxandteal-website/content/services.md

 We work with organizations in the UK, Ireland, continental EU and Australasia.

-_Sustainably Open: we contribute non-commercially sensitive code back to projects we build on top of, where relevant, and are keen to work with clients open to this principle._
+_Sustainably open: we contribute non-commercially sensitive code back to projects we build on top of, where relevant, and are keen to work with clients open to this principle._

 ## Cloud &amp; Infrastructure